teiwei2003/docs/ja/learn/MIGRATING.md

       _info: MessageInfo,
       _msg: ExecuteMsg,
   ) -> StdResult<Response> {
-      // …
+     //…
   }

-  // only if you have migrate
+ //only if you have migrate
   #[entry_point]
   pub fn migrate(
       deps: DepsMut,